neos/neos-development-collection/TYPO3.Neos/Documentation/HowTos/ConfigureImageGeneration.rst

 Convert CMYK images into RGB
 ============================

-If you are working with CMYK images and like to convert them automatically for web usage, you can activate this with in your Settings.yaml:
+If you are working with CMYK images and like to convert them automatically for web usage, you can activate this within your Settings.yaml:

 .. code-block:: yaml
     TYPO3: